NebraLtd/Helium-Guides/docs/FAQs.md

 We are currently confirming the final model of antenna included with the indoor hotspot.

-For the outdoor hotspot we are including a 3dBm glass fiber antenna which can be also purchased separately at <https://www.nebra.com/products/rakwireless-glass-fiber-lora-gateway-antenna>.
+For the outdoor hotspot we are including a 3dBm glass fiber antenna which can also be [purchased separately from our website](https://www.nebra.com/products/rakwireless-glass-fiber-lora-gateway-antenna).

 ## What is the power consumption of the Hotspot?